sufiyan-syed0921/market-validation-fsy/survey/README.md

 ```

-#### Average Feature Rank
+### Average Feature Rank

-To adress our second research question RQ2: "Determine the value users place on the feel, smoothness, and precision of a flight yoke relative to other features" we asked the following question that asks respondents to rank a list of common flight simulation yoke features:
+To address our second research question (RQ2): “Determine the value users place on the feel, smoothness, and precision of a flight yoke relative to other features”, we asked respondents to complete a ranking task pertaining to common flight simulation yoke features (Q2):

-When purchasing a flight simulator yoke, rank the following features and capabilities from most important (1) to least important (2)
+“When purchasing a flight simulator yoke, rank the following features and capabilities from most important (1) to least important (2).
+Drag and drop to rank the yokes.”

-To analyze and present the results for this question, I subset the dataset to only include columns that reflect this question, and converted the rows to numeric data to generate the mean ranking for each feature in the next step.
+For analysis, I subset the dataset to include only the columns corresponding to this ranking question and converted responses to numeric values.
+This allowed me to calculate the mean ranking for each feature, which serves as the basis for comparing their relative importance in the next step.

 ```R